-In February 2015, we entered into a loan and security agreement with Hercules Technology Growth Capital, Inc. or Hercules for a term loan of up to \$25.0 million.
+In February 2015, we entered into a loan and security agreement with Hercules Technology Growth Capital, Inc., or Hercules, for a term loan of up to \$25.0 million.
 A first tranche of \$16.5 million was funded upon execution of the loan agreement, approximately \$15.5 million of which was used to repay our existing term loan.

 We have not generated any revenue and have never been profitable for any year.
-Our net loss attributable to common stockholders was \$16.1 million, \$14.3 million, \$23.9 million, \$8.5 million and \$17.0 million for the years ended December 31, 2014, 2013 and 2012 and the three and six months ended June 30, 2015, respectively.
+Our net loss attributable to common stockholders was \$16.1 million, \$14.3 million, \$23.9 million, \$9.4 million and \$26.4 million for the years ended December 31, 2014, 2013 and 2012 and the three and nine months ended September 30, 2015, respectively.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future as we continue the development and clinical trials of, and seek regulatory approval for, Twirla and any other product candidates we advance to clinical development.
-We do not own any manufacturing facilities and rely on our third party manufacturer, Corium International, Inc., or Corium for all aspects of the manufacturing of Twirla.
-We will continue to invest in the manufacturing process for Twirla, and incur significant expenses, in order to complete the equipment qualification and validation

-Corium and the associated costs and timelines.
+We do not own any manufacturing facilities and rely on our third party manufacturer, Corium International, Inc., or Corium, for all aspects of the manufacturing of Twirla.
+We will continue to invest in the manufacturing process for Twirla, and incur significant expenses, in order to complete the equipment qualification and validation related to the expansion of Corium's manufacturing capabilities in order to supply projected commercial quantities of Twirla, if approved.
+We continue to plan the process of scaling up the commercial manufacturing capabilities for Twirla with Corium and the associated costs and timelines.
 We expect the validation and expansion to be completed in coordination with our planned commercialization activities.
 If we obtain regulatory approval for Twirla, we expect to incur significant expenses in order to create an infrastructure to support the commercialization of Twirla, including sales, marketing and distribution functions.
-We enrolled the first subject in our Phase 3 clinical trial in the third quarter of 2014, and expect to complete the trial in the third quarter of 2016.
-We believe the key drivers of the timing for completion are subject screening and enrollment and the timelines for clinical supply.
+We enrolled the first subject in our Phase 3 clinical trial in the third quarter of 2014 and completed enrollment in October 2015.
+We expect to complete the trial in the second half of 2016 and file our resubmission to the U.S. Food and Drug Administration, or FDA, in the first half of 2017.

-We expect to incur additional costs associated with operating as a public company.
+We have incurred and will continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need additional financing to support our continuing operations and pipeline in addition to Twirla.
 We will seek to fund our operations through public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenue to achieve profitability, and we may never do so.